cloudevents/spec/spec.md

 #### Context
 A set of metadata attributes included with the event that describe circumstances of the occurrence which are not specific to the occurrence.
-Tools and application code may use context information to identify the relationship of events to aspects of the system or to other events.
-Context attributes may describe the event source, the originating system, the emitting process, and other circumstantial information.
+Tools and application code can use context information to identify the relationship of events to aspects of the system or to other events.
+Context attributes describe the event source, the originating system, the emitting process, and other circumstantial information.

 #### Message